-How to Complete an Editor Assignment
+How To Complete an Editor Assignment

-- You will edit the article inside the CMS.
+- You edit the article in Dante.

 1. View Your Pending Offers

-Once logged in, you will see your pending invites in the dashboard view and can view all by clicking the link below “Pending Invites.”
+Once logged in, you will see your pending invites in the dashboard view and can view them all by clicking the link below “Pending Invites.”

 2. Accept or Decline the Assignment Offers

 In your Task Invites tab, you will see all open offers.
 This is where you'll navigate to accept or decline the offer.

 A. Payment Amount: This shows you the per word rate for this specific assignment offer.

 B. Word Count: This shows you the required word count for the assignment offer.